-ACTIV SUSPI of Incident Check (X) all that ITIES LEADING TO A POSSIBLE ENSION Section 306(1) of the Education Act E AC PO FIVITIES LEADING TO SI SSIBLE EXPULSION er Section 310 (1)of the Edu sc onduct inconsistent with the Code of Cor hool, board or province I - A pattern of behavior that is so student's continued presences learning and/or working enviror is injurious to the effective □ Stu onduct affecting the safe learning enviror udents or working environment of staff of my other activity that is an activity for which ay suspend a pupil under a policy of the the school Activities engaged in by the stu property that cause the student school to create an unacceptate mental well-being of other pers t's continuing presence in the ble risk to the physical or Activities engaged in by the stu property that have caused exte property of the board or to good property ensive damage to the The student has demonstrated behavior that they have not pro available to them and that they making changes in behavior wh prosper espered by the instruction are persistently resistant to Any act considered by the principal to be a serious vic of the school, Board or Provincial Code of Conduct Where a student has no history of discipline or behavior intervention, or no relevant history, a single act, incident or infraction considered by the principal to be a serious violation of the expectations of student behavior and/or a serious breach of the board or school Code of Conduct Any other activity that, under a activity for which a principal mutherefore in accordance with thinvestigation to determine whet board that the pupil be expelled ust suspend a pupil and, is Part, conduct an the to recommend to the Poport Submitted By (Name) Signature - et Information (Location) Telephone Date SAFE E SCHOOLS INCIDE on who submitted the report.
-Repor керог t Submitted By (Name) Action Taken ☐ No .
-Da Action Taken ate Princi pal Signature Da ate
+ACT SUS TIVITIES LEADING TO A POSSIBLE SPENSION PO TIVITIES LEADING TO SUSPENSION AND SSIBLE EXPULSION Una er Section 306(1) of the Education Act Und der Section 310 (1)of the Education Act Conduct inconsistent with the Code of Conduct of the school, Board or province A pattern of behavior that is so inappropriate that the student's continued presences is injurious to the effective learning and/or working environment of others Conduct affecting the safe learning environment for the students or working environment of staff of the school Activities engaged in by the student on or off school property that cause the student's continuing presence in the school to create an unacceptable risk to the physical or Any other activity that is an activity for which a principal may suspend a pupil under a policy of the Board mental well-being of other person(s) in the school or Board may suspend a pupil under a policy of the Board Activities engaged in by the student on or off school property that have caused extensive damage to the property of the board or to goods that are/were on Board property The student has demonstrated through a pattern of behavior that they have not prospered by the instruction available to them and that they are persistently resistant to making changes in behavior which would enable them to prosper Any act considered by the principal to be a serious violation of the school, Board or Provincial Code of Conduct Where a student has no history of discipline or behavior intervention, or no relevant history, a single act, incident or infraction considered by the principal to be a serious violation of the expectations of student behavior and/or a serious breach of the Provincial , board or school Code of Conduct Any other activity that, under a policy of a board, is an activity for which a principal must suspend a pupil and, therefore in accordance with this Part, conduct an investigation to determine whether to recommend to the board that the pupil be expelled Rep ort Submitted By (Name) Signature tact Information (Location) Date Note: Detach SSIR-2 and give to the per rson who submitted the report.
+SA FE SCHOOLS INCIDENT REP OR' Т - 2 Rep ort No. Rep ort Submitted By (Name) Date Action Taken No Action Taken Prir cipal Signature Date

-Provincial Code of Conduct from Ontario PPM 128 December 05, 2012
+Provincial Code of Conduct from Ontario PPM 128 December 05, 2012 November 04, 2019

 The Provincial Code of Conduct sets clear provincial standards of behaviour.
-These standards of behaviour apply to students whether they are on school property, on school buses, at school-related events or activities, or in other circumstances that could have an impact on the school climate.
-They also apply to all individuals involved in the publicly funded school system - principals, teachers, other school staff, parents, volunteers, and community groups.
+These standards of behaviour apply to students whether they are on school property, in a virtual learning environment, on school buses, at school-related events or activities, in before and after school programs, or in other circumstances that could have an impact on the school climate.
+They also apply to all individuals involved in the publicly funded school system - principals, teachers, early childhood educators, other school staff, parents, school bus drivers, volunteers, and members of various community groups.